 A single asbestos fiber can trigger a serious illness later in life, and these fibers are usually more than 1,000 times smaller than human hairs.

 Fibers this small are very easy to inhale through the lungs.
 In fact, among some asbestos exposure victims, the fibers entered the body through the eyes or ears, or even absorbed through exposed skin.
-Once inside the body, both inhaled and non-inhaled fibers usually find their way to the lungs, where serious and often fatal conditions develop.
+Once inside the body, fibers usually find their way to the lungs, stomach, or heart where serious and often fatal conditions develop.

 To obtain the resources they need to fight asbestos-related conditions, and also to obtain fair compensation for their emotional distress and other noneconomic losses, there is a $30 billion asbestos trust fund.
 Victims may also file damage claims against the responsible companies.
 While compensation is available, it takes a determined mesothelioma lawyer in New York to secure it.